Deepanker5/Deepanker5/README.md

 **`Mathematics and operations research student`**

-Learning about the intersection between coding and mathematics
+Learning about the intersection between Matheamtics, Machine Learning and finance

 ---